-- 28 September 2004 and its reasons of 22 October 2004, the trial will start de novo before a different Trial Chamber Section in Trial Chamber III.
-Rwamakuba has since been severed from this case and his trial will commence on 9 June 2005. - 12.
-The six single-accused cases that have started in the third mandate led to two judgements in 2004 (Gacumbitsi, Ndindabahizi) and two judgements in 2005 (Rutiganira, who pleaded guilty, and Muhimana).
-A further two judgements (Simba and Seromba) are expected later this year.
-The presentation of Defence cases in the Butare and Military I trials, involving ten accused, is expected to be completed in 2006.
+12. The six single-accused cases that have started in the third mandate led to two judgements in 2004 (Gacumbitsi, Ndindabahizi) and three judgements in 2005 (Rutiganira, who pleaded guilty; Muhimana; and Simba to be delivered on 13 December 2005).
+The presentation of the Defence cases in the Butare and Military I trials, involving ten accused, is expected to be completed in 2006.
 The situation is the same for the Government case.
 The Karemera et al. case and the Military II case are also complex trials.
 It is estimated that these two multi-accused trials will be completed in 2006/7.
 An overview of on-going trials is presented in Annex 2.